subhram-rana-1/comp/README.md

 - 🔄 iOS-style toggle switch (ON/OFF)
 - 📝 Word Meaning: Get instant AI-powered word definitions and explanations
 - 📖 Text Explanation: Receive comprehensive explanations of selected text passages
+- 📄 **Page Summarisation:** One-click AI-powered summarisation of entire webpages using the `/api/v2/summarise` API
+- 🔍 **Ask About Page:** Click the "Ask about page" button to open a chat interface for page-wide questions and summaries
 - 🌍 Multilingual AI Chat: Communicate with AI in any language (Arabic, Spanish, French, Hindi, Chinese, Japanese, and more) regardless of the website's content language
 - 💬 Conversational AI: Ask questions and get responses in your preferred regional language
 - 💜 Highlighted key terms with purple pill styling
+- ⚡ Background content processing for efficient page summarisation

 ## Project Structure